marksherriff/cs3240-s23-website/project.md

 __Due:__ {{site.data.semesterinfo.sprint_4.meeting_dates}}

-__Goal:__ All projects must make use of our SIS API for reading information about classes.
+__Goal:__ All projects must make use of the SIS API for reading information about classes.
 For this sprint, create the infrastructure for doing this, showing that you can read information and display it to the screen in a meaningful way in the context of your app (i.e. not just dumping it on the screen).
+You also must show that you have some form of search working.

 __Requirements:__ In the opinion of the TA, significant work was accomplished this week utilizing the SIS API, such that it is visible and mostly usable in the system.
-GitHub Actions CI MUST be operational with at multiple test cases in order to earn full XP.
-You should be moving more toward having a robust test suite at this point.
+GitHub Actions CI MUST be operational with at least multiple test cases in order to earn full XP.
+As you are just getting started with testing, this is more showing us that you have the process setup and that you have some passing tests.

-__TEAM EVALS:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
-You can find the evaluation form her: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})
+__Team Evals:__ At the end of Sprints 2-6 and at the end of the semester, you will need to fill out an evaluation for _each member_ of your team!
+You can find the evaluation form here: [Student Team Sprint Evaluations]({{ site.data.externallinks.sprint_team_evaluations }})

-__How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint-report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
+__How To Submit:__ Scrum Masters should fill out a [Sprint Report]({{ site.data.externallinks.sprint_report }}) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
 The main branch of your GitHub repo should be live on Heroku.

 ### Sprint 5: {{site.data.semesterinfo.sprint_5.goal}}